amit4066/House_Price_Prediction/README.md

-# Week_8
+# House Price Prediction in Ames, Iowa, USA

-# Aim:
+# About

-#### Use deep learning (MLP) to estimate house prices in USA.
+This Project is about using deep learning (MLP) to estimate house prices in USA.

-Data Exploration and Preparation: Explore and visualize characteristics of the provided data.
-Thenprepare data for predictive modelling.
+**Task 1**: Data Exploration and Preparation
+* Explore and visualize characteristics of the provided data.
+* Prepare data for predictive modelling.

+**Task 2:** Price Estimation
-Price Estimation: Experiment with the provided partial MLP models, select the best and improveits performance.
-Report all your experimental work
+* Experiment with the provided partial MLP models.
+* select the best and improveits performance.
+* Report all your experimental work.